zgiannuzzi/oracle-db-training/programming_section_12-13.md

 ## 13.2

-1. Allows time to be stored as an interval of years and months
+1. INTERVAL YEAR TO MONTH DATE Allows time to be stored as an interval of years and months
-2. When a column is selected in a SQL statement the time is automatically converted to the user’s timezone
+2. TIMESTAMP WITH TIME ZONE - When a column is selected in a SQL statement the time is automatically converted to the user’s timezone
 3. Binary large object data up to 4 gigabytes
 4. Stores a time zone value as a displacement from Universal Coordinated Time or UCT
-5. Allows time to be stored as an interval of days to hours, minutes, and seconds
+5. TIMESTAMP - Allows time to be stored as an interval of days to hours, minutes, and seconds
-6. Character data up to 4 gigabytes
+6. VARCHAR2 - Character data up to 4 gigabytes
-7. Allows the time to be stored as a date with fractional seconds
+7. NTERVAL DAY TO SECOND - Allows the time to be stored as a date with fractional seconds

 ### Exercise